Cal Raleigh Player Props: Mariners vs. Giants

-The Seattle Mariners and Cal Raleigh, who went 0-for-5 last time out, battle Keaton Winn and the San Francisco Giants at Oracle Park, Tuesday at 4:35 PM ET.
+Cal Raleigh -- 0-for-5 in his most recent game -- will be in action for the Seattle Mariners versus the San Francisco Giants, with Alex Cobb on the mound, on July 5 at 9:05 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Giants.
+In his most recent game he had a hitless showing (0-for-5) against the Giants.

 Cal Raleigh Game Info & Props vs. the Giants